NVIDIA/spark-rapids/rapids-4-spark-tools/README.md

 ## How to use this tool

 This tool parses the spark event log(s) and creates an output report.
-Acceptable input spark event log paths are local filesystem, hdfs , S3 or mixed.
+Acceptable input spark event log paths are local filesystem,hdfs,S3 or mixed.
-It can be file path , directory path or mixed.
+It can be file path,directory path or mixed.

 Below is an example input:
 ```